-Congratulations on your new garment.
-If well taken care of, then this can be an excellent and reliable article of clothing that can last for years.
+With proper care, a 66˚North garment can be an excellent and reliable article of clothing for years or decades to come.
 To maximize the wearability and maintain the characteristics of the garment we recommend following these washing instructions when the garment is washed.

 It’s best to wash the garment by itself in a washing machine on 30°C with liquid soap specifically intended for down.
 Do not use fabric softeners or detergents that contain bleach or stain removal – just the liquid soap will do!
 The garment should be dried on a low heat setting in a dryer.
 These washing instructions also apply for PrimaDown® products.

 Here things can get a bit complicated, so we recommend leaving the washing of the garment to professionals.
 There’s no shame in that!
 If you do decide to take matters into your own hands then it should be washed by itself in a washing machine at 30°C with liquid soap specifically intended for down.
 It’s important to remove any fur from the garment before it is washed and make sure all zippers and snap fasteners are closed.
 Do not use fabric softeners or detergents that contain bleach or stain removal.
 After washing the garment should be dried on a low setting in a dryer with a tennis ball (or something similar to beat the down).
 After around an hour in the dryer it’s best to turn it over.
 Total drying time can be around 2-4 hours, depending on the size of the garment.
 Note that colors may fade and the garment can take on a weathered texture after washing.

 PrimaLoft® is a technical insulation material which is as just comfortable when it comes to maintenance as it is wearing it.
 Close all zippers and snap fasteners before washing.
 PrimaLoft® garments should be washed in a washing machine at 40°C with mild detergent, no bleach.
 Hang it up to dry.
 Do not dry-clean, iron or place in dryer.